Stettler, Alberta: Attractions

-Alberta Prairie Railway Excursions is located in Stettler, offering rail tours on a line from Stettler to Big Valley, a 35 km, one-hour trip.
+Alberta Prairie Railway Excursions is in Stettler, offering rail tours on a line from Stettler to Big Valley, a 35 km, one-hour trip.

 In addition, Stettler has a historic Parrish & Heimbecker grain elevator overlooking the railway tracks.
 One of the last elevators in Alberta and the only survivor of the three elevators that previously operated in Stettler.
 It operates as a museum and also houses a 1887 Heeber and Son's Little Giant threshing machine, a 1912 International Harvester hit-and-miss engine called the Beast and a 1940s Ford tractor called Mickey Mouse.
 All run (including the elevator's "leg") and in 2016 the Little Giant travelled to Winnipeg and joined more than 150 other threshing machines that claimed a Guinness World Records record for the most threshing machines operating simultaneously.
 The Little Giant had the distinction of being the oldest one there and possibly may be one of the oldest still working threshing machines.

 There is also a county museum featuring the original town train station which was moved and other historic buildings.

 The Jewel Theatre was built in 1952.
 The movie theatre was renovated in 2021 to become a 200-seat theatre.